 Staying abreast of the 7 key trends discussed below can help you stay ahead of the curve.

 1. Cloud Stays Dominant

 Switching to the Cloud will remain a dominant issue in 2015.
 Many companies that do so will choose the more economical public Cloud solutions.
-But growing numbers this year will opt for hybrid or private Cloud solutions where they make good economic sense.
+But growing numbers this year will opt for a hybrid or private Cloud solutions where they make good economic sense.

 Whatever the solution, a key issue will be how will companies provide a differentiated support service experience that allows users to click from within the application to get timely help.

 2. Video Coming On Strong **Top Support Trends

 More and more support customers want video chat as a communications option.
 Expect more SMBs to provide it in 2015.
 Or at least, test pilot it.
 Video chat boosts service by speeding processes like insurance claims and strengthening connections through distance learning and supply chain activities.